Cylindrical coordinate system

-The axis is variously called the cylindrical or longitudinal axis, to differentiate it from the polar axis, which is the ray that lies in the reference plane, starting at the origin and pointing in the reference direction.
+The main axis is variously called the cylindrical or longitudinal axis.
+The auxiliary axis is called the polar axis, which lies in the reference plane, starting at the origin, and pointing in the reference direction.

 Other directions perpendicular to the longitudinal axis are called radial lines.

 The distance from the axis may be called the radial distance or radius, while the angular coordinate is sometimes referred to as the angular position or as the azimuth.
 The radius and the azimuth are together called the polar coordinates, as they correspond to a two-dimensional polar coordinate system in the plane through the point, parallel to the reference plane.
 The third coordinate may be called the height or altitude (if the reference plane is considered horizontal), longitudinal position, or axial position.

 Cylindrical coordinates are useful in connection with objects and phenomena that have some rotational symmetry about the longitudinal axis, such as water flow in a straight pipe with round cross-section, heat distribution in a metal cylinder, electromagnetic fields produced by an electric current in a long, straight wire, accretion disks in astronomy, and so on.

-They are sometimes called "cylindrical polar coordinates" and "polar cylindrical coordinates", and are sometimes used to specify the position of stars in a galaxy ("galactocentric cylindrical polar coordinates").
+They are sometimes called cylindrical polar coordinates or polar cylindrical coordinates, and are sometimes used to specify the position of stars in a galaxy (galactocentric cylindrical polar coordinates).